josephmargaryan/quantbayes/README.md

 ### **FFT Circulant Applications**
 The **FFT Circulant Modules** in ChronosForge bring groundbreaking efficiency to matrix operations, reducing the time complexity from \(O(n^2)\) to \(O(n \log n)\).
 These modules excel in:
 - Capturing periodicity in features for improved modeling accuracy.
-- Efficiently handling large-scale matrix multiplications in probabilistic and time-series models.
+- Efficiently handling large-scale matrix multiplications in probabilistic and time-series models, where the features express periodicity.

-\[
 ![CodeCogsEqn](https://github.com/user-attachments/assets/07c0c15d-5027-4899-8732-4e56a309542c)
-\]

 ![FFT Circulant Example](images/fft_circulant_example.png)